ibm-cloud-docs/log-analysis/infrastructure/ubuntu-baremetal.md

     You will require root permissions in order to install the monitoring agent.

-    For example, you can complete the following steps to get the bare metal information that you need to `ssh` into the server:
+    For example, you can complete the following steps to get the bare metal server information that you need to `ssh` into the server:

     1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.